Diana Containerships: Short Squeeze - Look Out Below

 |$7.88

 Due to the enormous assumed stock issuance on November 3rd, DCIX is now trading at a 40% premium to its NAV based on the November 3rd closing price.
-The takeaway: in addition to the likely onslaught of shares from Kalani next week, the current fundamentals do not support the stock price.
+The takeaway: In addition to the likely onslaught of shares from Kalani next week, the current fundamentals do not support the stock price.

 Blown Opportunity